one-click-desktop/overseer/README.md

 - `DomainShutdownCounterInterval`: Counter interval (in seconds) for domain shutdown checking.
 Should be divider of `DomainShutdownTimeout`.
 Default is `30` seconds.one-click-desktop/overseer

 ### LDAP

+Users should inherit from `posixAccount` class.
+In that case settings related to attributes can be left at default value.

 - `LdapHostname`: Hostname of LDAP containing system users.
 Default value is `localhost`.
 - `LdapPort`: Port of LDAP containing system users.
 Default value is `389`.
 - `UserSearchBase`: Base location to search for users (in DN format).
 Default value is `ou=users,dc=example,dc=org`.